kolotyluk/home-lab/README.md

 We learn more from our mistakes than our successes, so I hope people can learn from my mistakes.

+## Acquisition

+Ordering the system board from ATIC Computers was great as they also got me the CPU and CPU cooler.
+I got a break on the CPU because it was from a tray, and not in a box.
+While I initially gave them the BOM for my project, they declined the other things.
+Located in Vancouver where I lived, it was easy to pick everything up.

 ## HL15 Chassis

 > [!TIP]